pollen-robotics/reachy-2023-docs/content/VR/compatibility/headsets.md

 toc: true
 ---

-The VR teleoperation application is compatible with the following device:
+The VR teleoperation application supports any device compatible with Unity 2020.3 including but not limited to the following devices:
 * **Valve Index**
 * **HTC Vive**
 * **Oculus Rift**

-It is also compatible with **Oculus Quest 1 & 2** using an **Oculus Link** cable to connect it to your computer or **Virtual Desktop** application.
+* **Oculus Quest 2**

+The application can run natively on the **Oculus Quest 2**, or on a computer with the **Oculus Link**.